Thursday, January 1, 2015

 ** When the mixture has come to a boil, reduce the heat to minimum and cook on while you keep stirring to avoid the carrot gets burnt at the bottom.

-** Add a pinch of saffron/ keshar (Optional) and let cook till the halwa leaves the sides of the kadai and the ghee oozes out from the sides.
+** Add saffron and Orange food Colour (both Optional) and let cook until halwa leaves the sides of kadai and the ghee oozes out from sides.

-** Lastly add 1/2 tsp of cardamom (ellaichi/ yellu) powder and mix well.
+** Lastly add in the cardamom powder and mix well.
 Remove from heat and let rest a while or pour it on to a try and pat to level.

-** For Garnishing : Heat 1 tblsp ghee/ toop in a small pan, add 1/2 cup of cashew nut/ kaaju/ Kajjubi broken pieces, till lightly browned.
-Immediately add 2 tsp of poppy seeds/ khus khus and fry till its color changes, remove, add to gajjar halwa and mix well, do not allow the khus khus to get burnt.
+** For Garnishing : Heat 1 tblsp ghee/ toop in a small pan, add cashew nut pieces and fry until lightly browned and then immediately add in the poppy seeds and further fry until its color changes, remove, add to the gajjar halwa and mix well, do not allow the khus khus to get burnt as it will spoil the taste of halwa.

-** "Gajjar/ Carrot Ka Halwa" is done and ready to be offered as Naivedyam to God or as dessert to all.
-The halwa can be served hot or cold as it is as per individual choice.
-The halwa can also be served with poori or topped with Vanilla Ice Cream.
+** "Gajar Ka Halwa (Carrot Halwa)" is done and ready to be offered as Naivedyam to God or as dessert to all.
+This halwa can be served hot/ cold as per individual choice.
+It can also be served with poori again a delicious combo, however in Mumbai I have often come across it being served with Vanilla Ice Cream at events and I must say it taste wonderful, do give it a try and enjoy with family and friends

 ** These days innovation has taken over in food just like in other fields and there are plenty of ways in which desserts are served.
-You will find them served with ice cream, malai kulfi, poori, cakes and many more ways, so just go and enjoy the way you prefer.
+You will find them served with ice cream, malai kulfi, poori, cakes and many more ways.
+I have even prepared patti samosa/ small sized triangular samosa with it and they all taste great.
+Sure to try out more options and share them, until then just go ahead and enjoy them, the way you prefer.

 No comments: